happyrabbit/CE_JSM2017/README.md

 - Add reference
 - ~~Summary of algorithms~~
-- Revise Data Preprocessing
+- Rewrite Data Preprocessing
-- Update data science survey results
+- ~~Update data science survey results~~
 - Add jokes
 - Markdown basics
 - Double check the description of deep learning: The name is a little misleading.
 As mentioned before, it is multilayer neural network.
 It is hyped tremendously especially after AlphaGO defeated Li Shishi.
 Many of the deep learning algorithms are semi-supervised learning algorithms that deal with large data sets with a few unlabeled samples.